markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Load data in Cloud Datastore and run a SQL query against it.
 - [ ] Create a BigQuery table and load data in BigQuery.
 Run a SQL query on this table and drop this table after you complete your request.
-- [ ] Create e ternal tables in BigQuery that point to Cloud Storage buckets and run a SQL query on these e ternal tables to complete your request.
+- [ ] Create external tables in BigQuery that point to Cloud Storage buckets and run a SQL query on these external tables to complete your request.
 - [ ] Create a Hadoop cluster and copy the AVRO file to NDFS by compressing it.
 Load the file in a hive table and provide access to your analysts so that they can run SQL queries.

 **[⬆ Back to Top](#table-of-contents)**